 The services of the Health Center are free for all students, both residential and commuter, undergraduate and graduate.
 Students who become ill may utilize the services of the Health Center during clinic hours.
 A special “sick bay” within the center is reserved for those students who require respite care and observation due to illness.
 There are no overnight services.

-During fall and spring semesters, the Health Center is open Monday to Thursday, 8:45 a.m. to 7 p.m., and Friday, 8:45 a.m. to 5 p.m.
-No appointments are necessary.
-The men’s and women’s clinics are by appointment.
-These clinics offer students the opportunity for private consultation and examination with either a female or male health practitioner for issues and concerns related to men’s and women’s health.
-The women’s clinic includes annual gynecological exams and Pap testing.
+During fall and spring semesters, the Health Center is open Monday to Thursday, 8 a.m. to 7 p.m., and Friday, 8 a.m. to 5 p.m.
+No appointments are necessary, except for well women's exams and psychiatry.

 Monmouth Medical Center is approximately five minutes from the campus.